bringg/teleport/rfd/0203-database-healthchecks.md

 These are the possible values for the `db_server.status.target_health.status` field:
 - `""`
-- `init`
+- `initialized`
 - `healthy`
 - `unhealthy`

 An empty status `""` indicates an unknown or disabled status.
 If health checks are disabled or an older agent is proxying the DB, then the health status will be empty.

-The `init` status is the initial health status and means that the health checking has started but the status has yet to be determined as `healthy` or `unhealthy`.
+The `initialized` status is the initial health status and means that the health checking has started but the status has yet to be determined as `healthy` or `unhealthy`.

 The `healthy` status is reported after the number of consecutive passing health checks has reached a healthy threshold.

 The `unhealthy` status is reported after the number of consecutive failing health checks has reached an unhealthy threshold.

-As a special case when the status is `init`, the first health check will change the status to `healthy` or `unhealthy` regardless of the configured thresholds.
+As a special case when the status is `initialized`, the first health check will change the status to `healthy` or `unhealthy` regardless of the configured thresholds.
-This special case is to bound the amount of time spent in the `init` status if health checks flap between pass/fail without reaching either threshold.
+This special case is to bound the amount of time spent in the `initialized` status if health checks flap between pass/fail without reaching either threshold.

 ### Types of health checks